marq24/emacberry.com/_docs/9992-privacy.md

 # <span class="material-icons">place</span> Collected data - Approximate & Precise location

-Ok let's start that when the app dealing with your _Precise location_ than IMHO this implies that the app also have access to your _Approximate location_.
-So in the declaration for the collected data both has been selected, since you never know, what Google will consider as difference?! - GPSLogger using always your _precise location_ except when the gps signal is quite bad the location can be considered only as approximated - so better to declare it, then to be banned.
+> Let's start with the fact that I don't understand, why an app that is processing _Precise location_ data can declare
+> additionally, that _Approximate location_ data will be processed.
+My understanding is, that when I process
+> _Precise location_ data this implies that I process also _Approximate location_ information.
+So at the end of the day
+> I have selected both - simply because I don't have a single clue what's going on in Google's lawyers minds.
+>
+> So the bottom line here is, **GPSLogger is processing always _Precise location_ data**.

 In general - the location information recorded by GPSLogger will remain on the device **ONLY**.
 Nevertheless, when you use of the following functions, your location (does not have to be your current location) will leave your device and **can** be processed by 3'rd party.
-In some cases it is impossible to say if the data will be processed or not - in some cases you can be sure.
+In some cases it is impossible to say if the data will be processed or not - in some cases you can be sure (e.g. when uploading to Strava).

 ## Live Location Sharing (including custom URL & TASKER)